tomatolog/manticore/docs/8_sphinxql_reference/multi-statement_queries.rst

     } while ( mysqli_next_result($link) );

-Its output with the sample ``test1`` index included with Sphinx is as follows.
+Its output with the sample ``test1`` index included with Manticore is as follows.

 ::